System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 5.6 Why Go

-Go is a defensible choice for this rather than a load-bearing one.
-Goroutines make the parallel fan-out pattern trivial: each DSP call is a goroutine, the timeout is a context, and the auction starts as soon as the last bid comes in or the deadline fires.
-GC pauses with modern Go (1.22+) are well under a millisecond, which matters for tail latency.
-The standard library has a good HTTP/2 client with built-in connection pooling and multiplexing, so there's no third-party dependency for the most performance-sensitive piece.
+Go fits the fan-out pattern: each DSP call is a goroutine, the timeout is a context, and the auction starts as soon as the last bid arrives or the deadline fires.
+Sub-millisecond GC pauses (Go 1.22+) stay under the auction budget.
+The stdlib HTTP/2 client has built-in connection pooling and multiplexing — no third-party dependency for the hot path.

 5.7 Why ClickHouse